Updated: June 24th, 2019

 With that said, here’s the best food in Hell…

 New: Food Tours of Hell’s Kitchen, East Village and Brooklyn

-** Note: I update the guide from time to time, but the article links below to “Top Dishes”, “Best Burgers”, etc may be a bit outdated.
+** Note: I try to update the guide as often as I can, but the article links below “Top Dishes”, “Best Pizza”, etc may be a bit outdated.
 Most of the dishes and places are still there and there’s enough useful info, but some are closed ***

 Best Dishes in Hell’s Kitchen

 Top Pre-Theater Options

 The Sandwich Awards